WIKA-Group/magento2-azure-ad-b2c-sso/README.md

 ![image](doc/AutologinSettings.png)

+### Log out from Azure B2C
+In the admin backend, you can enable logout from Azure B2C after the customer has logged out from Magento.
+The observer for the `customer_logout_after` event will check if the logout from Azure B2C is enabled and will redirect to the logout URI from Azure B2C.

 ## Events

 ### customer_login
 Observers for the event `customer_login` will be triggered if a customer uses Azure B2C to login.

+### customer_logout_after
+The extension adds an additional event after the Session model executed the logout logic.
+`customer_logout` is a default event triggered by the Session model before the logout is done.
+`customer_logout_after` is triggered after the logout logic in the Session::logout function is executed.

 ### azure_b2c_sso_[create|update]_customer_after
-The extensions triggers an event after a new customer was created and after a customer has been updated.
+The extension triggers an event after a new customer was created and after a customer has been updated.

 The event `azure_b2c_sso_create_customer_after` is triggered after this module created a new magento customer.